dgramop/dhruv.fund/README.md

 If anybody cares to figure out how to change this, I'm all ears.
 Too late for me, maybe not for a future class?
 </details>
+<br/><br/>
 -->
-<br/><br/>
-While I was a resident advisor, I got to watch the de-facto organizer of my floor rally his neighbors to build various applied engineering projects, including a fixed-wing UAS.
+While I was a resident advisor, I got to watch the de-facto organizer of my floor rally his neighbors to build various applied engineering projects, including a fixed-wing UAS.<br/><br/>

-The following semester, after I moved to San Francisco for tech work, I had the privilege of seeing those same residents at [Open Sauce](https://opensauce.com/), where they presented their work.
+The following semester, after I moved to San Francisco for tech work, I had the privilege of seeing those same residents at <a href="https://opensauce.com/">Open Sauce</a>, where they presented their work.<br/><br/>

+I have several other stories of projects those students built in the dorms, in spite of hurdles created by University Life regulation and a finite budget.
+These are the kinds of projects I want to enable, and that bring glory to our alma-mater in the eyes of modern industry.
 </details>